Themefic-Team/hydra-booking/readme.txt

 =  Can I migrate from other Appointment Booking plugins? = Currently, No. But we are working on this to offer seamless migration from Amelia plugin, BookingPress, Fluent Booking, LatePoint, WP Timetics etc.

-=  Suggest some of the best appointment booking plugins for WordPress & Calendar plugin WordPress? = Although there are some good WordPress appointment plugins like "Amelia Booking plugin", "Simply Schedule Appointments Booking Plugin" but we would still say Hydra Booking is the best booking plugin for WordPress because it's easy to build, flexible, and have a massive list of integration option with other tools.
+=  Suggest some of the appointment booking plugins for WordPress & Calendar plugin WordPress? = There are several well-known appointment booking plugins available for WordPress, such as "Amelia Booking", "Simply Schedule" Appointments, and others.
+Hydra Booking is another powerful option that offers a flexible setup, user-friendly interface, and extensive integration capabilities with tools like WooCommerce, Zoom, and Google Calendar.

 == Screenshots ==